SalimLouDev/News-App-Akhbari/README.md

 # AkhbariApp

-This app is for messaging and posting news created with simple yet adictive design and unique user experience
+This app is for messaging and posting news created with simple yet addictive design and unique user experience

 <p align="center">
 <img width='400' src="Login.jpg">